dataculturegroup/DataBasic/README.md

 cd DataBasic
 ```

+You will need to register the app with Google.
+To do that, create a project [in the Google Developers Console](https://console.developers.google.com/project/_/apiui/credential) and copy the credentials into `config/google-credentials.json`.

 **2.** Run the installation script.
 You will be prompted to install virtualenv if you haven't already.
 ```
 sudo bash install.sh